 When you shave against the grain, you cut the hair very close to the skin, making it appear much denser and thicker for one, which can likewise irritate the other hand.

-You will most likely risk getting razor bumps and ingrown hairs when shaving against the grain because you need to pull the skin for a closer shave slightly.
+You will likely risk getting razor bumps and ingrown hairs when shaving against the grain because you need to pull the skin slightly for a closer shave.
 Because the hairs are cut so short and close to the skin when you shave against the grain, you have a greater chance of getting ingrown hairs.
-This happens because the skin covers the hair follicle much easier when the hair is short, causing it to grow inwards.
+This happens because the skin covers the hair follicle much easier when short, causing it to grow inwards.

-Although shaving against the grain will give you that close shave you desire, you risk getting razor bumps, ingrown hairs, and irritation.
+Although shaving against the grain will give you the close shave you desire, you risk getting razor bumps, ingrown hairs, and irritation.

 If You Have To, How

-So you have decided you want to give shaving against the grain a try; the well good news is, doing it the correct way may eliminate your risk of irritation, razor bumps, and ingrown hairs.
+So, you have decided to try shaving against the grain.
+The good news is that doing it correctly may eliminate your risk of irritation, razor bumps, and ingrown hairs.

 By following these tried and trusted tips, you should be able to get a close and irritation-free shave, depending on your skin.